Shedding light on the prejudices of Hungarians by a campaign film – VIDEO

 Athough during evolution, communal spirit brings positive things into our lives and helps us to find our way in the world, it also exempts us from the intellectual and emotional work of getting to know better people who seem to be different from us.
-In fact, this is the mechanism that rests in obscurity but reveals how humans really work.
-Furthermore, these particular unconscious mechanisms lead eventually to our prejudices.
+In fact, this is the mechanism that rests in obscurity, but reveals how humans really work.
+Furthermore, these particular unconscious mechanisms eventually lead to prejudices.

 That is why it is of utmost importance to be aware of our preconceptions when it comes to thinking about ourselves or others.
 What we need is to question these sometimes automatic thoughts to eventually make our well-grounded decisions.

-As they point out, in many cases, we are on the wrong track when we are directed by our own stereotypes.
+As they point out, in many cases, we are on the wrong track while lead by our own stereotypes.

 The collaboration and involvement of the Young & Rubicam and the MEC groups was important to mediate this message and fortunately, their involvement in this issue was not questioned.
 László Aczél, the leader of the Young & Rubicam Group added that the inspiring work of the volunteers at the Heroes Square Initiation also motivated them to participate in order to pull down the stereotypes, barriers and negative preconceptions in people’s mind.

-A very interesting fact is revealed in the research conducted by the Initiation: 8 out of 10 people (78%) believe that it is easier to be wrong about another person when they judge thoughtlessly.
+The research conducted by the Initiation reveals a very interesting fact: 8 out of 10 people (78%) believe that it is easier to be wrong about another person when they judge thoughtlessly.
 However, when it comes to 1st impressions, 4 out of 10 people (42%) believe that 1st impressions are infallible.
 Consequently, while we believe that judging thoughlessly is wrong, we actually do it.
 Nevertheless, a good news is that 74% of the participants hold that people are able to change and can develop in a progressive way.